schrockwell/pcw/SPECIFICATION.md

 Protocol changes SHALL NOT modify the meaning of any existing packet types or fields, and SHALL NOT change the ordering or encoding of existing fields.

 Protocol changes MAY add new packet types, and MAY add new fields to existing packet types.
 New fields SHALL always be appended such that their bytes occur after any existing fields.
+Therefore, the lengths of headers and payloads MAY increase in new protocol versions.

 In the event that the header length or payload length is longer than the device expects, this indicates the packet contains information from a newer version of the protocol.
 The device MUST accept the packet and MUST ignore the additional bytes.